YOOX Net-a-Porter Group: Net-a-Porter Group

 Net-a-Porter founder Natalie Massenet is an American-born former fashion journalist with Women's Wear Daily and Tatler.
 She developed the concept of a magazine in website format where users could 'click' to buy while trying to source product online for a fashion shoot.
-Having raised the £1.2m (approx $2m) start-up costs with the assistance of her then-husband and co-founder Mark Quinn-Newall, they launched the company from the Massanet's flat in Chelsea, London.
+Having raised the £1.2m (approx $2m) start-up costs with the assistance of her then-husband and co-founder Mark Quinn-Newall, they launched the company from Massanet's flat in Chelsea, London.

 In the early days, the operation was so low-key that the company's black delivery boxes were stacked up in the bathtub.
 Initially, designers and investors were reluctant to support Net-a-Porter because it lacked a physical retail outlet.
 Massenet recalled the credibility gap in a 2013 interview in The Observer: "They'd listen and they'd nod and then afterwards they'd say, 'Just tell me one more thing: where is your store?'"
 However, in 2001, Roland Mouret was persuaded to sell his collection via the website.
 By 2004, the same year in which it won best fashion shop at the British Fashion Awards, the company was profitable.

 In 2010, Massenet sold a majority stake in Net-a-Porter to Swiss luxury goods holding company Richemont for an estimated £50m.
 She remains an investor and executive chairwoman.
 At the time it was bought by Richemont in 2010, Net-a-Porter was valued at $533 million.
 The Outnet, a site focusing on previous seasons' designs at discount prices, was launched in 2009; in 2011, a menswear site, Mr Porter, was established under the stewardship of Toby Bateman who then said: "The original concept around the Mr Porter customer was that he was the man in the Net-A-Porter girl's life."
 Bateman left Mr Porter in 2019 and was replaced by Fiona Firth as managing director.